-The PG-200/PG-300 has its own oil sump and oil pump.
+The PG-500 has its own oil sump and oil pump.
 The drive shaft is driven at a speed proportional to the engine speed by a mechanical connection to the engine, and rotates the pump drive gear and the rotating bushing.
 As the inner pump drive gear turns the outer gear, oil from the sump is drawn by the gear teeth to the discharge side of the pump.
 Oil is pushed from the spaces between the gear teeth as the two gears mesh.

-Four check valves, two on the suction and two on the discharge side of the pump, permit the drive shaft to rotate in either direction without changing the PG-200/PG-300 operation.
+Four check valves, two on the suction and two on the discharge side of the pump, permit the drive shaft to rotate in either direction without changing the PG-500 operation.
 If the pump gears were rotated in the opposite direction, the open check valves would close and the closed check valves would open.

 Oil on the discharge side of the pump pushes the accumulator piston against the accumulator spring.
-When piston movement uncovers the bypass port, excess pressure oil from the pump is returned to the sump through the pressuring valve or heat exchanger.
-The accumulator is a reservoir for pressure oil and operates as a relief valve to limit maximum pressure in this part of the hydraulic circuit.
-Pressure is held at a minimum of 1379 kPa (200 psi) in the PG-200, and 2482 kPa (360 psi) in the PG-300.
+When piston movement uncovers the bypass port, excess pressure oil from the pump is returned to the sump through the pressurizing valve or heat exchanger.
+The accumulator is a reservoir for pressure oil and operates as a relief valve to provide at least 2068 kPa (300 psi) in this part of the hydraulic circuit.